anttijuu/TVTSanasto-Java/README.md

 ## Dependencies

-The app uses the following Java version 18 features and components:
+For building and running the app you need the following Java version 18 features and components:

 * Java SE JDK version 18 or newer from https://openjdk.org/install/
 * Maven for project configuration from https://maven.apache.org/install.html